IEA-Task-43/digital_wra_data_standard/README.md

 - [WRA Data Model](./schema/iea43_wra_data_model.schema.json): This JSON Schema file is the _WRA Data Model_.
 It describes how a JSON file that describes wind resource measurement data should be composed.

-- [Documentation](./docs/README.md): Markdown documentation for the _WRA Data Model_ created directly from the JSON Schema.
+- [Documentation](./docs/schema_doc.html): HTML documentation for the _WRA Data Model_ created directly from the JSON Schema.

 - [Form App](https://iea-task-43.github.io/digital_wra_data_standard/): This app shows a form that is modeled after the JSON Schema and can create JSON data out of your inputs that is in accordance with the _WRA Data Model_.